 Board Membership Criteria

 The Board does not believe it should establish term limits.
 While term limits could help ensure that there are fresh ideas and viewpoints available to the Board, they hold the disadvantage of losing the contribution of Directors who have been able to develop, over a period of time, increasing insight into the Company and its operations and, therefore, provide an increasing contribution to the Board as a whole.
-As an alternative to term limits, the Nominating / Corporate Governance Committee, in conjunction with the Chairman of the Board, will formally annually review each Director's continuation on the Board.
+As an alternative to term limits, the Company has established a mandatory retirement age of 75, wherein the Director cannot stand for reelection if the Director is 75 or older at the time of the Annual Meeting of Stockholders in June.
+The Nominating / Corporate Governance Committee, in conjunction with the Chairman of the Board, will formally annually review each Director's continuation on the Board.

 Role of Directors

-The business of the Company is managed under the direction of the Board.
+The business and affairs of the Company is managed under the direction of the Board, including through one or more of its committees as set forth in the Bylaws and committee charters.
 Normally it is management's job to formalize, propose and implement strategic choices, and the Board's role to approve strategic direction and evaluate strategic results.
 However, as a practical matter, the Board and management will be better able to carry out their respective responsibilities if there is an ongoing dialogue among the Chief Executive Officer, other members of top management and Board members.
 To facilitate such discussions, the Board conducts an annual review of the Company's long-term strategic plans and principal issues.

 Periodically during the year, the Board receives strategy updates from members of senior management of the Company.